OpenDataManchester/OpenDataDay2020/data/README.md

 airline code.
 The field `First Class` was displayed as `High`, `Medium` or `Low` for any flight that was included in the finance table.

+## What's next?

+The next steps could include:

+- Finding a better source of greenhouse gas emissions data at a copmany level.
+  This is usually behind a paywall (such as Bloomberg or Refinitiv) unless they have self-reported via [CDP](http://www.cdp.net/) which is highly unlikely for an airline.
+- Look into what quoted companies may declare in their annual reports, perhaps we can manually scrape.
+- Automating the processes.
+- Introduce better links to the wider project.